YLAC Policy Collective

 Bringing the Collective to Campuses

 We piloted the YLAC Policy Collective in 2025-26 with the first cohort of student-led chapters across selected campuses, primarily in the Delhi NCR region.
 The pilot resulted in 16 chapters across 4 cities, bringing together 400+ members and reaching over 3,500 students.
-Now, we’re ready to take the Collective national.
-Will your campus be next?
+This year, the Collective has gone national.

 At the heart of the Policy Collective are its student leaders.
 Chapters shape the culture, programming, and direction of the network by curating discussions, hosting speaker sessions, organising workshops, publishing research, and engaging with issues that matter locally and nationally.